philipstevens/philipcstevens.com/content/posts/basic-transfer-learning.md

 Here we actually prepare our model.

 First we fetch the feature vector from tensorflow hub.
 There are many to choose from but here we grab a mobilnet_v2_140_224.
 It is extracted from a mobilenetV2 model trained on 224x224 ImageNet images with a depth multiplier of 1.4.
-The magntitude of the depth multiplier corresponds to the number of features in the convolutional layers with 1.4 being the highest available.
+The magnitude of the depth multiplier corresponds to the number of features in the convolutional layers with 1.4 being the highest available.
 We set the input shape to include size of our images and the three rgb channels.
 We also don't want to change any of the weights in our input layer during training so we set it to not be trainable.

 Note that the feature vector is extracted from a model trained on the ILSVRC2012 dataset which is a subset of 1000 classes from ImageNet.
 Of the 37 pets included in The Oxford-IIIT Pet Dataset dataset 23 of them are in the ILSVRC2012 dataset.
-That is 21 of the 25 dog breeds and 2 of the 12 cat breeds are in the training set for the feature vector albiet under different labels.
+That is 21 of the 25 dog breeds and 2 of the 12 cat breeds are in the training set for the feature vector albeit under different labels.
 This means we will be particularly interested in how this model adapts to the new classes included in the Oxford-IIIT Pet dataset but not the ILSVRC2012 dataset.
 Here's the list of such classes (remember cats start with a capital letter and dogs do not):

 Sphynx,
 British Shorthair,